CLAT PG Administrative Law 2026 - Preparation Tips, Topics, Books

 • The judicial approach of the judiciary (important case laws like- Indira Gandhi Nehru vs. Ra Narain, A.K.
 Gopalan v.
 State of Madras, Golak Nath vs. State of Punjab.

-2. Rule of Law- Rule of law means that everything must be done according to law, the government must function within a framework of recognized rules and principles that restrict discretionary power, and that the government should not enjoy unnecessary privileges or exemptions from ordinary law.
+2. Rule of Law- Rule of law means that everything must be done according to law, the government must function within a framework of recognized rules and principles that restrict discretionary power, and the government should not enjoy unnecessary privileges or exemptions from ordinary law.
 This is the most important topic as it lays down the basic framework and meaning and attracts the maximum number of questions.
 It should be studied in the following format-

 • Definition given by Sir A.V.
 Dicey (Three meanings of Dicey’s rule of law)